Retreats

 Bursaries

 Bursaries may be available for sangha members who wish to go to Community of Interbeing retreats or Plum Village but are constrained by financial concerns.
-If you would like to apply please fill out the Bursary Application Nov 2012

 Martin and Murray with retreatants, mostly from Scottish Sanghas